2024 Iranian operations inside Australia

-In 2024, the Islamic Revolutionary Guard Corps (IRGC) at the direction of the Iranian government, organised and carried out at least two terrorist attacks within Australia.
-The first of the attacks occurred on 20 October 2024, when a group of arsonists led by Australian Sayid Moosawi conducted an attack on Lewis Continental Kitchen, a kosher restaurant in Sydney.
-The second attack took place on 6 December 2024, when another group of Australian arsonists firebombed the Adass Israel Synagogue in Melbourne, injuring one congregation member and dealing approximately A$45 million of property damage.
-Australian Security Intelligence Organisation (ASIO) director Mike Burgess said he believes Iran was also responsible for more anti-Semitic attacks in the country.
+In 2024, the Islamic Revolutionary Guard Corps (IRGC), at the direction of the Iranian government, allegedly organised and carried out at least two terrorist attacks within Australia.
+The first of the attacks occurred on 20 October 2024, when an organized crime-linked group of arsonists led by Australian Sayid Moosawi, a known associate and former president of the Nomads MC Parramatta chapter, conducted an attack on Lewis Continental Kitchen, a kosher restaurant in Sydney.
+The second attack took place on 6 December 2024, when another group of Australian arsonists firebombed the Adass Israel Synagogue in Melbourne, injuring one congregation member and causing property damage in excess of A$20 million.
+Australian Security Intelligence Organisation (ASIO) director Mike Burgess said he believes Iran was also responsible for more antisemitic attacks in the country.

 On 26 August 2025, Prime Minister Anthony Albanese said that the IRGC was responsible for the attacks.
-In the press conference, Albanese said he had expelled the Iranian ambassador, and closed operations at the Australian embassy in Tehran.
+In the press conference, Albanese said he had expelled the Iranian ambassador and closed operations at the Australian embassy in Tehran.
 It marked the first time Australia had expelled an ambassador since World War II.

-Background

-Since the onset of the Gaza war, Australia has seen a surge in antisemitic incidents.
-Alongside this, the Australian Terrorism Threat Level was raised to probable, meaning there is a greater than 50% chance of onshore terrorist attacks or terrorism planning.